Skip to content

 For California Residents (CCPA)

 Under the California Consumer Privacy Act, you have the right to know what personal information is collected, request deletion of your personal information, and opt out of the sale of personal information.
-As noted above, we do not collect personal information beyond anonymized analytics, and we do not sell any data.
+We do not sell any data.
+The personal information we may collect (email addresses from PDF downloads, leaderboard posts, and contact form submissions; chat messages; practice metrics) is described in Section 1 above.
 If you wish to exercise any rights under the CCPA, please contact us using the information below.

 For EU/EEA Residents (GDPR)

 Under the General Data Protection Regulation, you have the right to access, rectify, or erase personal data we may hold, restrict or object to processing, data portability, and the right to withdraw consent at any time.
 Analytics cookies are only loaded after you provide consent via our cookie banner.
 You can withdraw consent at any time by clicking “Manage Cookies” in the footer.
-Since we do not collect personally identifiable data, most GDPR data requests will not apply, but we will respond to any inquiry promptly.
+For personal data collected through the contact form, email captures, chatbot, or practice features, you may request access, rectification, or erasure by contacting us below.

 For All Visitors